 Tillingham Village Council plays a vital part in representing the interests of the community it serves, improving the quality of life and the local environment.
 It influences other decision makers and it delivers facilities/services to meet local needs.

 Tillingham Village Council consists of seven Councillors

 Any person over 18 who is a citizen of the UK, the EU or the Commonwealth can be a councillor if they are an elector in, work in, live in or live within three miles of the area of the local council, unless they are disqualified.
 Parish/Village Council elections take place every four years and a councillor’s normal term of office is four years.
-If insufficient candidates stand at an election, then any remaining vacancies may be filled by co-option.
+If the Village Council is quorate (minimum of three councillors) after an election, but insufficient candidates stand to fill all seven seats at an election, then any remaining vacancies may be filled by co-option.